mukherjeesudipto/DoorManagementSystem/readme.md

 # Door Management System
-Build a simple door management system for a facility.
+A simple door management system for a facility.

 Please consider the following use cases: